insideapp-oss/sonar-apple/DEVELOP.md

 The plugin comes with several issue sensor, that is a piece of code running on source files and reporting issues.

-For example, ``SwiftLintSenor`` is a sensor using SwiftLint tool to run.
+For example, ``SwiftLintSensor`` is a sensor using SwiftLint tool to run.

 A sensor requires different pieces in order to work
 - A script, to generate and update the rule repository file.